klaudix3232/plant-shop-website/README.md

 # plant-shop-website
 **Overview**

-Welcome to MyPlantShop, a beautifully designed plant e-commerce website crafted as a personal project to hone CSS and Bootstrap skills.
+Welcome to MyPlantShop [click here]( https://klaudix3232.github.io/plant-shop-website/) a beautifully designed plant e-commerce website crafted as a personal project to hone CSS and Bootstrap skills.
 Drawing upon a professional and free Figma template found online, this website is not only a testament to the practical application of web design principles but also serves as a user-friendly platform for plant enthusiasts to browse and purchase a variety of houseplants.

 **Features**